Schkimansky/FreeIconsRoleIcons/README.md

-# Free-Icons-Role-icons-
+# Free Icons (Role Icons)
-Free to use and high quality svg icons for roles.
+Free to use High quality svg icons for roles.